-This page was last updated: 03/11/2017
+This page was last updated: 03/31/2017

-News for March 2017
+News for April 2017

-We willbe are honored to have Rick Hill with the Kentucky Division of Fish and Wildlife as our featured speaker Saturday night at the conference.
+We will be are honored to have Rick Hill with the Kentucky Division of Fish and Wildlife as our featured speaker Saturday night at the conference.
 He is their artist and illustrator.
 To see what Rick has done, just watch the short viceo below.

 Meteorlogy is an important field in the Natural Sciences.
 If you think about it, this area is discussed by most people at least once a day or more.
 Every once in a while, I will post a webinar from CoCoRaHS (Community Collaborative Rain, Hail and Snow Network).
 CoCoRaHS is a unique, non-profit, community-based network of volunteers of all ages and backgrounds working together to measure and map precipitation (rain, hail and snow).
 By using low-cost measurement tools, stressing training and education, and utilizing an interactive Web-site, our aim is to provide the highest quality data for natural resource, education and research applications.
 They are now in all fifty states.
 Our contact in Kentucky is at Western Kentucky University.